 Buying a house is a huge step for newlywed couples, but applying for a loan can help with the financial responsibility of such a purchase.
 Most housing loans cover the cost of the residential unit and even its improvement and/or construction, depending on your needs.
 So compare plans and choose the right product that matches your needs and financial capacity.

 5. Determine Your Investment Risk Appetite

-Different types of investments, such as unit trusts, mutual funds, have different levels of risks and returns.
-How much and on what you invest in should be guided by your risk appetite and your investment goals.
+Different types of investments, such as unit trusts and mutual funds, have different levels of risks and returns.
+How much and what you invest in should be guided by your risk appetite and your investment goals.